jhumbug/static-app-skeleton/README.md

 ## More Gulp Commands

+`gulp watch` starts watching your project for changes so it can compile and show your changes in a browser right away.

 `gulp dev` compiles everything and deploys to your dev site defined in .ftppass

 `gulp staging` compiles everything and deploys to your staging site defined in .ftppass